17 Beautiful Shrubs with Purple Flowers

 Golden Dewdrop – perennial plant of the Verbena family.
 The flowering period lasts from late spring to mid-autumn.

-This is another perennial shrub that resembles its name!
+This is another perennial shrub that lives up to its name!
 It has long branches that droop with clusters of yellow berries.
-Golden Dewdrop also has spraying groups of small, 5-petal flowers in blue or purple.
-The contrast of chartreuse leaves, yellow berries, and bright purple flowers makes quite the presentation!
+Golden dewdrop also produces sprays of small, five-petal flowers in blue or purple.
+The contrast of chartreuse leaves, yellow berries, and bright purple flowers makes quite a presentation!

-A tropical shrub, it grows as an evergreen in zones 9-11, but take care if you live in tropical areas.
+A tropical shrub, it grows as an evergreen in zones 9–11—but take care if you live in tropical areas.
 It’s considered one of the most invasive species in southern Australia.
-It grows fast but can be tamed with regular pruning after flowers appear.
+It grows quickly but can be tamed with regular pruning after the flowers appear.
 You can also let it grow loose and tall.

 Heather